Brisbane's Leading Cat Vaccinations Clinic

 Why Do You Need Cat Vaccinations?

-A puppy isn’t naturally safe from ailments and diseases without the help of vaccinations.
+A kitten isn’t naturally safe from ailments and diseases without the help of vaccinations.
 They do have some antibody security that they got through the mother’s blood using the placenta, yet this is generally just 10%.
 The other 90% is through the primary milk they take in from their mother.

 It is quite likely that high levels of antibodies will block the effectiveness of a vaccine and vets, therefore, recommend multiple rounds of vaccinations.
 It is recommended that puppies are vaccinated for the first time at around 6 weeks of age.
-However, the first Rabies vaccination can only be given when the puppy is 3 months of age.
+However, the first Rabies vaccination can only be given when the kitten is 3 months of age.

 All You Need To Know About Cat Vaccinations